project-origin/wallet/doc/db_schema.md

-        uuid id PK "Unique id of an attribute" uuid certificate_id FK "Unique id of a certificate" text registry_name FK "string name of the registry" text key_atr "The name of the attribute" text value_atr "The value of the attribute"
+        uuid id PK "Unique id of an attribute" uuid certificate_id FK "Unique id of a certificate" text registry_name FK "string name of the registry" text attribute_key "The name of the attribute" text attribute_value "The value of the attribute" }
-    }

     external_endpoints {